doki-theme/doki-theme-eclipse/README.md

 **Bundled looks and feels**

-To save you some work, here are waifus that go best for each of the bundled themes
+To save you some work, here are waifus that go best with each of the bundled themes

 | Dev Style | Waifu |
 | --- | --- |